wathmihasara/ASS_4_GRP-10/README.md

 deinococcus_kmer_counts$freq_deinococcus <- deinococcus_kmer_counts$freq_deinococcus / total_deinococcus
 ecoli_kmer_counts$freq_ecoli <- ecoli_kmer_counts$freq_ecoli / total_ecoli
 ```
-This code used to normalize the frequencies for a better comparison of k-mer frequencies between the both organism by converting raw counts into proportions
+This code is used to normalize the frequencies for a better comparison of k-mer frequencies between the both organism by converting raw counts into proportions

 # Combining the counts
 ```{r}